Suggestions and Complaints

 • It should also advise on the next step in the process if the complainant is still not satisfied.
 That would normally be an offer of a meeting with the Lead GP and Practice Manager to try further reconciliation.

-• After that, the patient can contact the local PALS (Patient Advisory Liaison Service) who would arbitrate between both sides to seek a mutual agreement.
-This often takes time but can be very helpful having a third person review
+• After that, the patient can contact the local PALS (Patient Advisory Liaison Service) which would arbitrate between both sides to seek a mutual agreement.
+This often takes time but can be very helpful to have a third person review

 Annual Review of Complaints